Perceval62/rust-http-server/README.md

 Note that you might have to launch it in sudo.

 For more information about the "config.json", refer to the configuration guide (W.I.P).

+# What was learned
+During this project, I was able to become more familiar with the Rust programming language.
+I also got more familiar with tcp sockets in Rust.